-Only the person who got shut out, or the INFJ that initiated said shut-out, really knows the answer to this question, and it usually happens over an extended period of time.
-The door slam doesn’t happen overnight.
-It’s a process.
+Only the person who got shut out, or the INFJ who initiated said shut-out, really knows the answer to this question, and it usually happens over an extended period of time.
+The INFJ door slam doesn’t happen overnight.
+It’s can be a lengthy or slow process.

 INFJs are notoriously nice people.
-We’re loving, understanding, empathetic, accomodating, and have pretty great listening skills.
+We’re loving, understanding, empathetic, accommodating (to a fault), and usually have pretty great listening skills.
 We’re also always ready to lend a helping hand.
 These are good qualities to have, but they do tend to draw in needy, abusive or toxic people.
-And, these people have a tendency to take advantage of our very nature, sometimes over and over again.
+And, these people have a tendency to take advantage of our very nature, sometimes repeatedly.

 Slamming the Door

-At some point, something’s gotta give, either by choice or by necessity.
+At some point, something’s gotta give, either by choice or necessity.

 Does the INFJ keep being friends with this person, even though it causes them pain (or some other chronic negative emotion)?
-They can choose to try to work things out with this person, choose to set boundaries or distance themselves from that person, while still maintaining some semblance of the relationship.
+They can choose to try to work things out with this person, set boundaries, or distance themselves from that person, while still maintaining some semblance of the relationship.

-There is a third choice.
+There is a another choice, though.
 They can choose to do nothing, which will almost certainly end with a door slam.